 - Assistance with mobility

-Property maintenance helps with the maintenance of the client’s home, garden or yard to keep their home in a safe and habitable condition.
-Priority is given to safety and security tasks.
+Property maintenance helps with the maintenance of the client’s garden or yard to keep their home in a safe and habitable condition.
+Priority is given to safety.
 Property maintenance does not include work normally undertaken by a tradesperson.
 Property maintenance tasks include:

 - Light trimming of trees and removal of clippings

 The property maintenance service is organized through a voucher system instead of a regular rostered service.
 This enables the client to choose the council approved contractor they wish to use themselves.
 It also allows the client to organize the service when required.
-An Assessment Officer will evaluate what repairs, maintenance or regular work a client needs at their home.
-The assessment will establish if work is needed for client’s safety, security and wellbeing.
-A separate assessment by an Occupational Therapist is required for the installation of rails, ramps, etc.
+Clients are required to undergo an assessment to determine eligibility.

 A waiting list applies for this service.

 Delivered meals are available to clients assessed as being nutritionally at risk.
-Meals are delivered by volunteers to clients in Swan Hill, Robinvale, Manangatang, and Nyah/Nyah West townships.
+Meals are delivered by volunteers to clients in Swan Hill, Robinvale and Manangatang.

 Social support and planned activities